LucasAlderfer/Quantified_Self/README.md

   - See one specific food by id: get '/api/v1/foods/:id'

   - Create a new food in the database: post '/api/v1/foods'
+    - Parameters will need to be passed in the format:
+      { "food": { "name": "Name of food here", "calories": Calories here} }

   - Update an existing food in the database: patch '/api/v1/foods/:id'
+    - Parameters will need to be passed in the format:
+      { "food": { "name": "Mint", "calories": "14"} }

   - Delete and existing food in the database: delete '/api/v1/foods/:id'